Fraunhofer-SCAI/GAE-vehicle-safety/README.md

-# Graph Assisted Engineering in Vehicle SafetyGAE-vehicle-safet
+# Graph Assisted Engineering in Vehicle SafetyGAE-vehicle-safety

 GAE is a Django project (Python) for the creation and study of the graph database for the CAE models as a Graph to build a knowledge graph for CAE.
 Converting Computer Aided Engineering (CAE) to Graph Aided Engineering (GAE).